Disease

 Symptoms

-• pot still heavy and the mix noticeably damp well over a week after the last watering
+• the pot still heavy and the mix noticeably damp well over a week after the last watering

 Causes